Sporting heroes | National Library of Australia (NLA)

 Para-athletes

-In 2009, the Australian Paralympic Committee (APC) established the Australian Centre for Paralympic Studies with the aim of retaining historical, sport and business information to preserve its heritage, build its knowledge base and respond to requests for information about Paralympians and Paralympic sport.
+In 2009, the Australian Paralympic Committee (APC) established the Australian Centre for Paralympic Studies.
+The centre aims to preserve historical, sporting and business information, build a knowledge base and respond to requests about Paralympians and Paralympic sport.

 Listen to their stories